sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 ### Execution

 1. Move [server side Batch Changes](https://docs.sourcegraph.com/batch_changes/explanations/server_side) (SSBC) currently an [experimental](https://docs.sourcegraph.com/batch_changes/explanations/server_side) feature, to beta.
-We can move to beta after we:
+We can move to beta ([#26919](https://github.com/sourcegraph/sourcegraph/issues/26919)) after we:
    - Onboard three early customers, and get positive feedback
    - Train sales CE, CS and sales to sell and support SSBC.
    - Make sure that the upgrade process for SSBC is scalable (upgrading Sourcegraph + SSBC takes no more than twice the time required to upgrade Sourcegraph).
-1. Bitbucket Cloud is frequently requested by customers, and it's likely that we will see more and more requests as Bitbucket server approaches [EOL](https://www.atlassian.com/migration/assess/journey-to-cloud).
-We plan to add support for Bitbucket Cloud this quarter [#TODO]()
+1. Bitbucket Cloud is frequently requested by [customers](https://sourcegraph2020.lightning.force.com/lightning/r/Product_Gap__c/a1B3t00000IkxMjEAJ/view), and it's likely that we will see more and more requests as Bitbucket server approaches [EOL](https://www.atlassian.com/migration/assess/journey-to-cloud).
+We plan to add support for Bitbucket Cloud this quarter [#24199](https://github.com/sourcegraph/sourcegraph/issues/24199).
 1. We recently onboarded a few monorepo customers that highlighted the limitations of our (experimental) monorepo support in Batch Changes.
-We plan to address those limitations and move monorepo support to GA (RFC | issue).
+We plan to address those limitations and move monorepo support to GA ([RFC](https://docs.google.com/document/d/1o3fNI-itoU0LOwY29luutkw3L8IEfoVPYEGsD7kotmU), [#28246](https://github.com/sourcegraph/sourcegraph/issues/28246)).
 1. Batch Changes's minimalist permission model is limiting adoption in the traditional enterprise segment.
 In particular, customers report they want to control who can run batch changes at all.
-We plan to make a first iteration of this problem.
+We plan to make a first iteration to solve this problem.
 1. Every customer is different and uses a broad set of tooling.
 We plan to design outgoing webhooks that allow customers to easily integrate Batch Changes into their workflow.
-We aim to experiment with a customer on this.
+We aim to experiment with a customer on this. [#26790](https://github.com/sourcegraph/sourcegraph/issues/26790).

 ### Discovery